aplteam/Cider/README.md

 #### Parameter

-Accepts one optional parameter which may be one of:
+Accepts an optional parameter that must be one of:

 * A folder that hosts a file `cider.config`
 * An alias that points to such a folder